superbabii/Tensorflow-to-PyTorch-Project/README.md

-# YOLOv8 Android App - TFLite
+# TensorFlow to PyTorch Project

-This repository contains an Android application utilizing a TensorFlow Lite model based on YOLOv8 for object detection.
+This repository contains an Android application utilizing a PyTorch model converted from TensorFlow for object detection.

 ## Table of Contents